- MORE PROGRAMS

 Thank you for visiting the Washington State Housing Finance Commission ("Commission") website and reviewing our Privacy Notice.
-This statement addresses collection, use and security of and access to information that may be obtained through use of the Commission website.
+This statement addresses collection, use and security of, and access to information that we may obtain through use of the Commission website.

 SECTION B. Information Collected and How It Is Used

 Information collected if you only browse this site:

 If you do nothing during your visit to our website but browse, read pages, or download information, we will gather and store certain information about your visit.
 This information does not identify you personally.
 We automatically collect and store the following information about your visit:

 The Internet Protocol (IP) address and domain name used;

 The IP address is a numerical identifier assigned either to your Internet service provider or directly to your computer.
 We use the IP address to direct Internet traffic to you.
 This address can be translated to determine the domain name of your service provider (e.g. xcompany.com or yourschool.edu);

 The type of browser and operating system you used;

 The date and time you visited this website;